rlannon/SINx86/docs/Structs.md

     ] = rpb - [26 - 10] = rbp - 16

 and sure enough, looking at the sample memory structure, `m.x` is located at `rbp - 16`.

+### Static Members

+Structs may contain static members, meaning they don't need to be accessed from any one particular object.
+If a specific object is referenced, they may use the dot operator as normal, like `b.c`.
+However, if the static member is accessed without a particular object reference, it may use the attribute operator -- e.g., `a:c`.